StefanoBelloni/SteeringF_UNO/Readme.md

 The steering wheel and pedals are based on three potentiometers that are used to encode their postition and angle.
-For the comunication with the computer it uses (for now) an **Arduino UNO**, so only the a serial comunication is available.
+For the comunication with the computer it uses (for now) an **Arduino UNO**, so only the a serial comunication is available: to simulate a joystick the library [vgamepad](https://pypi.org/project/vgamepad/) is used.

 The Game Steering Wheel consists of three main parts:
 * steering wheel